Intro

 Problematic Example

-You might see something like this when you’re pulling data out of a nested data structure you receive over HTTP or some other protocol:
+You might see something like this when you’re pulling data from a network socket:

 end